Seite wählen

 Is visiting Switzerland expensive?
 Yes, but these sandy beaches are free to visit

-For this blogpost, I traveled around the country and looked at Switzerland’s offering of sandy beaches, talked to beach experts, sand insiders and the Helvetian beach intelligentsia.
+For this blogpost, I traveled around the country and looked at Switzerland’s offering of sandy beaches, talked to beach experts, local lakeside lovers, sand insiders and the Helvetian beach intelligentsia.

 Beaches in Switzerland: Gäsi on Lake Walen, the cool beauty